Heirloom Grown

 MI Gardener

-Located in Michigan (hence the MI) MI Gardener offers a range of 100% open pollinated and heirloom seed varieties.
-They are always adding new items to their website and their prices are very reasonable.
+Located in Michigan (hence the MI) MI Gardener offers a wide range of 100% open pollinated and heirloom seed varieties.

 Why should I be buying heirloom seeds?